promaaa/Evento/README.md

    ```
    The server exposes the REST API and serves `index.html` at [http://localhost:3000](http://localhost:3000).
 3. **Use the interface**
-   - Connect a Phantom wallet configured for devnet.
+   - Connect your Phantom wallet configured for devnet.
    - Create an event or use one of the seeded examples.
    - Select a ticket and follow the prompts to sign the transaction.